istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/change-notes/index.md

 - **Added** support for migration and concurrent use of regular K8S tokens as well as new K8S tokens with audience.
 This feature is enabled by default, can be disabled by `REQUIRE_3P_TOKEN` environment variable in Istiod, which will require new tokens with audience.
 The
-`TOKEN_AUDIENCE` environment variable allows customizing the checked audience, default remains `istio-ca`.
+`TOKEN_AUDIENCES` environment variable allows customizing the checked audience, default remains `istio-ca`.

-- **Added** AuthorizationPolicy now supports a Source of type `remoteIpBlocks`/`notRemoteIpBlocks` that map to a new Condition attribute called `remote.ip` that can also be used in the "when" clause.
-If using an http/https load balancer in front of the ingress gateway, the `remote.ip` attribute is set to the original client IP address determined by the X-Forwarded-For http header from the trusted proxy configured through the `numTrustedProxies` field of the `gatewayTopology` under the `meshConfig` when you install Istio or set it via an annotation on the ingress gateway.
+- **Added** `AuthorizationPolicy` now supports a `Source` of type `remoteIpBlocks`/`notRemoteIpBlocks` that map to a new `Condition` attribute called `remote.ip` that can also be used in the "when" clause.
+If using an http/https load balancer in front of the ingress gateway, the `remote.ip` attribute is set to the original client IP address determined by the `X-Forwarded-For` http header from the trusted proxy configured through the `numTrustedProxies` field of the `gatewayTopology` under the `meshConfig` when you install Istio or set it via an annotation on the ingress gateway.
 See the documentation here: [Configuring Gateway Network Topology](/docs/ops/configuration/traffic-management/network-topologies/).
 If using a TCP load balancer with the Proxy Protocol in front of the ingress gateway, the `remote.ip` is set to the original client IP address as given by the Proxy Protocol.
  ([reference](/docs/reference/config/security/authorization-policy/))([usage](/docs/ops/configuration/traffic-management/network-topologies/))([usage](/docs/tasks/security/authorization/authz-ingress/)) ([Issue #22341](https://github.com/istio/istio/issues/22341))

 - **Added** Trust Domain Validation by default rejecting requests in sidecars if the request is not from same trust domain